Senate Democrats, holding out for health care, reject government funding bill for 10th time - Boston News, Weather, Sports | WHDH 7News

 If Congress were to engage in negotiations on significant changes to health care, it would likely take weeks, if not longer, to work out a compromise.

-Meanwhile, Senate Republicans are setting up a vote Thursday to proceed to a bill to fund the Defense Department and several other areas of government.
-This would turn the Senate to Thune’s priority of working through spending bills and potentially pave the way to paying salaries for troops, though the House would eventually need to come back to Washington to vote for a final bill negotiated between the two chambers.
+Meanwhile, Senate Republicans held a vote to proceed to a bill to fund the Defense Department and possibly several other areas of government.
+This would have turned the Senate to Thune’s priority of working through spending bills and potentially paved the way to paying salaries for troops, though the House would have eventually needed to come back to Washington to vote for a final bill negotiated between the two chambers.

-It could also put a crack in Democrats’ resolve.
-Thune said Thursday, “If they want to stop the defense bill, I don’t think it’s very good optics for them.”

-It wasn’t clear whether Democrats would give the support needed to advance the bills.
-They discussed the idea at their luncheon Wednesday and emerged saying they wanted to review the Republican proposal and make sure it included appropriations that are priorities for them.

-While the votes will not bring the Senate any closer to an immediate fix for the government shutdown, it could at least turn their attention to issues where there is some bipartisan agreement.
+It would have potentially put a crack in Democrats’ resolve, but the vote on the procedure failed 50-44 with Sens.
+Catherine Cortez Masto, John Fetterman and Jeanne Shaheen the only Democrats voting in favor.

+“This is politics.
+If anything was needed to demonstrate just how fundamentally uninterested Democrats are in supporting our troops and defending our country, just take a look at this vote,” Thune yelled on the Senate floor following the vote.

+“We believe that we need a strong defense, but we believe we need strong health care, we need strong safety for the American people, we need strong programs that help them with so many other issues, mental health and education,” Schumer said Thursday.

+Connecticut Sen. Chris Murphy, a Democratic member of the Senate Appropriations Committee, said that he wouldn’t vote to “move forward on appropriations bills until they’re serious about stopping health care premiums from going up.”

-Still, there was a growing sense on Capitol Hill that an end to the stasis is nowhere in sight.
+The episode made it clear that the Senate leaders are not talking with each other and left Capitol Hill with a growing sense that an end to the stasis is nowhere in sight.

-“So many of you have asked all of us, how will it end?” said House Speaker Mike Johnson, “We have no idea.”
+“So many of you have asked all of us, how will it end?”
+Johnson said, “We have no idea.”

 (Copyright (c) 2024 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)